Codesota · OCR · Vol. IIThe most commercially relevant benchmark category on the siteUpdated: June 16, 2026

 Post-processing is the unsexy part: language-model correction (“teh” to “the”), layout analysis (read left column before right), table structure recognition (scored by TEDS), and confidence filtering.
 It is also where traditional pipelines most often embarrass themselves.

 The 2023–2026 shift is that vision-language models fold all three stages into a single forward pass.
 They read the document the way a literate human does — as one object, with layout, structure and language considered at once.
-That is why the top of Fig 1 is dominated by VLM-class open-source models and why Tesseract has quietly slid off the leaderboard.
+Traditional OCR is no longer SOTA for complex document understanding, but Tesseract, EasyOCR and classic PaddleOCR still matter for CPU-only, air-gapped, deterministic and simple high-throughput scans.

 § 06 · History